Is Bacteria Beneficial?

 Do I Need Beneficial Bacteria?

-There’re different types of beneficial bacteria that can be put in a pond.
-Make sure it’s meant for ponds, as septic tanks also require bacteria, and mixing those two up isn’t good.
+There’re different types of beneficial bacteria that can be put into a pond.
+Make sure it’s meant for ponds as septic tanks also require bacteria.
+Mixing those two up won’t be good.

-Here at Premier Ponds, we use Aquascape’s product.
-The beneficial bacteria colonize on the rocks in the pond and in the biofall-balls in the biological filter.
+Here at Premier Ponds, we use Aquascape’s bacteria.
+The beneficial bacteria colonize on the rocks in the pond and the biofall-balls in the biological filter.
 Add bacteria regularly to your pond to help maintain a strong biological balance.